carlos-gg/dl4ds/README.md

 Colab notebooks are being prepared.
 Stay tuned!

-Examples:
+Examples of possible combinations:
-* choosing spatial samples (proving both HR and LR data), a residual backbone, pre-upsampling strategy and supervised training, we end up with the _resnet_pin_ model
+* spatial samples (proving both HR and LR data, MOS-style), a residual backbone, pre-upsampling strategy and supervised training
-* choosing spatio-temporal samples (with only HR data), a dense backbone, post-upsampligng strategy (DC) and adversarial training, we end up with the _cgan_recdensenet_dc_ model.
+* spatio-temporal samples (with only HR data, PerfectProg-style), a dense backbone, post-upsampligng strategy (DC) and adversarial training